maperz/portfolio-balancer/README.md

 A modern React-based portfolio rebalancing calculator that helps investors maintain their desired asset allocation.
 Built with React, Tailwind CSS, and Vite for optimal performance and developer experience.

+NOTE: This project was entirely bootstrapped and developed with AI tooling to test their capabilities and understand modern AI workflow.

 ## Features

 ### Basic Mode